Are you a worry wart? Learn to stop so you can enjoy parenting.

 Most of our worries are statistically not worth the worry.
 Although always tragic, the biggest worries parents have about serious diseases, kidnapping, school shootings, and abuse; statistics tell us those worries should not be at the top of our list.
 According to statistics, worries about car accidents, head injuries, water accidents should be at or near the top of our list; and those worries can be largely prevented.
 Studies show us that if we buckle our child up in a car seat correctly, teach our older children to use seat belts consistently, teach our children to always wear a helmet when riding bikes, skateboards, and scooters, teach basic water safety and never leave our child unattended near or in a body of water then we have greatly reduced, some experts say by 70-90 percent, the most prevalent causes of death and severe injury for our children.
 Those worries now can come off our list.

 So, although worry is a natural part of parenthood and more of a challenge for some of us, it can be controlled and a large part of it eliminated.
 I know that I am much happier when my worry list is small.
 Worry robs me of time and energy to enjoy where I am presently.
-As we start the weekend, commit to only worrying if it is worthwhile; meaning you can actually control the situation and do something to prevent the problem.
+As we start the week, commit to only worrying if it is worthwhile; meaning you can actually control the situation and do something to prevent the problem.
 Write your worries down and see if they really make sense.
 Then take a deep breath, pour yourself a cup of something relaxing (Tea?
 In my case, I may opt for a glass of wine!) put a helmet on your child, don’t worry about the pink tutu and enjoy.

 Take a breath, enjoy the joyful moments of each day, and remember you don’t have to be perfect to be the perfect parent.